DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 Research conducted: 23 to 27 November 2020

-The objective of our third research round was to achieve confidence in the proposed ITT data input for the assessment only (AO) route while continuing to improve our provider-led (Pl) journey.
+The objective of our third research round was to achieve confidence in the proposed ITT data input for the assessment only route while continuing to improve our provider-led journey.

 Since UR round 2 we made some key changes to the prototype: